Harold Wolff: Career

-Personality

-He was defined a “combination of administrator and investigator”.

-Wolff’s pupils described him as a superb clinician, a wise man who exercised vigorously and competitively, sometimes highly obsessive.
-He used to teach by example, in fact his motto was: "No day without its experiment".

 Field of research

 Harold Wolff’s first major contribution was the elucidation of the mechanism of migraine and other headaches of vascular origin.
 He was the first neurologist that supported the hypothesis that the aura arises from a vasoconstriction and the headache from a vasodilatation.

 In fact, vasodilators (amylnitrite, carbon dioxide) abolished the aura temporarily or persistently, and vasoconstrictors (norepinephrine, ergotamine tartrate, caffeine) induced the aura.

 Dr. Wolff was also interested in understanding the mind – body relationship, and established a separate category of illness to be defined as psychosomatic.
 There is a connection between nervous system and bodily diseases like peptic ulcer, ulcerative colitis, hypertension, etc.

 However, Wolff's work on migraines also reveals sexism.
 In his discussion of patients, he tended to focus on his male patients, who he described as being ambitious, efficient, perfectionistic, and successful.
-He thought were working too hard; they should relax more and get more exercise.
+He thought that they were working too hard; they should relax more and get more exercise.
 In contrast, women patients were described as inadequate, unsatisfied, and frigid.
 In women, unlike men, migraines were pathologized.

 Dr. Wolff also headed the Society for the Investigation of Human Ecology, which received funding from the CIA to investigate the manipulation of human behavior.

-Dr. Wolff was a key participant in the CIA's MKULTRA program, conducting research to discover effective interrogation techniques.
+Dr. Wolff was a key participant in the CIA's MKUltra program, conducting research to discover effective interrogation techniques.
 He collaborated with the CIA to collect information on a wide variety of torture methods, and stated the intention that his research program would: